2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Thus, **every new association member receives a personalized NFC card in their welcome packet**.

-This idea can of course be taken up and improved as desired.
+This idea can, of course, be taken up and improved as desired.

-## Creating a Web Site
+## Creating a Website

 <chapterId>9a2a1b9b-0633-544a-b331-c06187d23d7f</chapterId>

-With the goal of having a showcase for your community it might be relevant **to have a website**.
+To showcase your community, it may be relevant to have a website.
 However, it **requires a lot of design time** (several tens of hours).

 To simplify this creation task, the tutorial below shows you in half an hour the steps to create a **free website on the WordPress platform**.
-This site will allow you to **have a customizable homepage, create categories, publish articles, integrate media (YouTube videos, images, PDFs)**, etc.
+This site will allow you to **have a customizable homepage, create categories, publish articles, integrate media (such as YouTube videos, images, and PDFs)**, and more.

 Later, you will be able to purchase your own domain and even host it on your own server if you wish.